 8. Git Git Waterfalls

 It takes about 2 hours to get to Git Git waterfalls from Ubud.
-It is the highest waterfalls in Bali, less known and remote too.
+It is the highest waterfall in Bali, less known and remote too.
 The location on google maps is wrong though!
 It’s on the other side of the street.
 Parking was 5,000 IDR and a guy wanted to be a guide but you can easily walk alone.
 Just over the street and down.
 The entrance fee here was 20,000 also.

 Recommend mid-mornings for visit as half the shops will still be closed and the number of visitors will be less so you can see the beauty and capture it well.
 Also, heads up not to visit the waterfalls the day after the big rain as the rain brought all the mud on to the waterfalls unless you find the above image quite unique!